chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="220" src="/logo_artesano.png" alt="">
 </a>

-El Artesano App _was_ a virtual catalog and **social network** that follows the craft beer scene in Costa Rica and expanding to other countries.
-With +10,000 registered users both in Android and iOS, becoming the first social network in Costa Rica.
+I co-developed one of the first social networks in Costa Rica.
 Here, I gained experience leading a small team of developers in an agile environment and diving deep into full stack development.

 ## ‣ Software Architect and PO, [MiguitasBakery.com](https://miguitasbakery.com/), Independent Startup